 Lavasa for Bikers

-Lavasa is an ideal destination for bikers owing to the excellent condition of roads.
+Lavasa is an ideal destination for bikers owing to the excellent condition of the roads.
 In fact, it is more adventurous to explore Lavasa that way.
 Roads running from Mutha Ghat all the way through to the Temghar-Lavasa Ghat are quite good for bikers.

 Things to do in and around Lavasa

-Most of the street names are inspired those in the Italian city Portofino.
+Most of the street names are inspired by those in the Italian city Portofino.
 Dasve, the village that has been replaced by Lavasa is now known as Dasve Boulevard.
 The streets are called Celosia and Thicket, named after the ornamental plants.

 |Lakeside Promenade & Watersports|